ChrisWillerton/Searchable/README.md

 Searchable trait for Laravel Eloquent models.

-This trait uses a full text search, along with a results collection to sort multiple model searches by relevance.
+This trait uses a full text search to search individual models.
+A results collection is provided to help sort multiple model searches by relevance.

 ## Installation